 Figure 1: An incomplete street: the pedestrian network is discontinuous.

 A Federal Highway Administration review of safety literature1 found that sidewalks, raised medians, better bus stop placement, traffic calming, and treatments for disabled travelers all improve pedestrian safety.
 Complete streets improve opportunities for physical activity and can help address climate change.
 The right-of-way needs to be more inviting if we want to encourage zero or lower emission traffic.
-The complete streets movement began with a focus on walking and bicycling, but there is an increasing focus on transit and accomodating people with disabilities in developing complete streets policies.
-Standards for ensuring routine accomodation of transit are still evolving.
+The complete streets movement began with a focus on walking and bicycling, but there is an increasing focus on transit and accommodating people with disabilities in developing complete streets policies.
+Standards for ensuring routine accommodation of transit are still evolving.

 Ideal complete streets policies cover all road users, specify any exceptions and require high-level approval of those exceptions, direct the use of the latest and best design standards, allow flexibility in balancing user needs, and apply to all phases of all projects.
 (A summary of elements of good policies can be found at http://www.completestreets.org/policies.html.)

 Table 1: Sampling of Existing Complete Streets Policies

 |Public: legislation, ordinance, resolution

 Gulf Coast, FL

 While not all policies are well-enforced, they represent significant progress towards institutionalizing complete streets concepts.
 These policies are most commonly found at the city level but different types of policies have been adopted at the state and regional level as well, through legislation and resolutions, as well as through inclusion in general plans or through internal policy statements.
 Over time, these policies often result in adoption of innovative new design standards and new procedures.